isaacjef/Leitor-HTML/README.md

     email VARCHAR(255) NOT NULL;
     image VARCHAR(255) NOT NULL;

-# 📦 Disposição do programa
+# 📦 Disposição do programa:
      .
      ├── Busca-Palestrantes
      │   ├── src